-Regardless of what dairy supplies you use to wash your cow’s teats & udder with prior to milking, when you’re done, you need to a teat dipper cup and iodine-based teat dip as a post wash.
+Regardless of what dairy supplies you use to wash your cow’s teats & udder with prior to milking, when you’re done, you need a teat dipper cup and iodine-based teat dip as a post wash.
 This is to kill mastitis-causing pathogens from getting into the teat after milking.
-We do not do this step while we are calf sharing, because there’s really no point.
-As soon as you turn mama back out the calf is gonna start sucking on her and its saliva has the same affect.
+We do not do this step while we are calf-sharing, because there’s really no point.
+As soon as you turn mama back out the calf is gonna start sucking on her and its saliva has the same effect.

 Filtering milk before bottling and refrigeration is a very necessary part of the sanitation process.
 It doesn’t matter how well you clean your cow prior to milking, little bits of stuff will get into your milk.
 Hairs, skin cells, bugs that flew in the bucket.
 You don’t want those in your milk.

 Sure you can definitely use a cloth rag as a filter.
 We started with strips of old t-shirts, a rubber band, and canning funnel.

 But we don’t do that anymore.